CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

-The most Retweeted one with its length:
+- The Tweet with more retweets and its word length:

 ```python